 Are you paying too much in interest for your current debt obligations?
 The only way to find out is by reaching out to your lenders to determine if you’re eligible for lower interest rates.

-If not, consider refinancing your loans, especially student loans, to lower the monthly payment and free up funds to go towards your down-payment.
-(Keep in mind that extending the loan term could mean more interest paid over the life of the loan unless the new interest rate is lower).
+If not, consider refinancing your loans, especially student loans, to lower the monthly payment and free up funds to go towards your down payment.
+(Keep in mind that extending the loan term could mean more interest paid over the life of the mortgage loan unless the new interest rate is lower).

 Consolidate Your Debt

 What about credit card debt with exorbitant APRs that are costing you a fortune?
 Explore debt consolidation options to determine if you qualify for a loan with a competitive rate.
 By going this route, you could shave hundreds off your monthly expenses, and pay off the credit cards much faster while saving for a down payment on a house.

 It’s difficult to reach your regular savings goal if you wait until the dust settles at the end of the month to set funds aside.
 But by automating your savings, funds can be withdrawn from your account and transferred into the account designated for down payment proceeds.